gamingwithevets/pyu8disas/README.md

 **PyU8disas** is an nX-U8/100 core disassembler written in Python.
-It tries to mimic the original, intended assembly syntax of the U8 architecture. (except for the addresses and instruction opcodes)
+It tries to mimic the original, intended assembly syntax of the U8 architecture.

+# Features
+- **Automatic labels**
+  - PyU8disas can detect function calls and jump instructions, and label functions and jump addresses accordingly.
+- **Unused function detection**
+  - If PyU8disas detects a function that is never called or jumped to, it considers the function unused.
+Note that **PyU8disas does not search for function tables**, so any function called from a jump table may be mislabeled as unused.
+- **Labels file loading**
+  - PyU8disas can load a provided labels file and insert the labels into the disassembly.
+See user202729's labels files as a reference to create your own labels files.

 # Usage
 ```
+usage: main.py [-h] [-a] [-u] [-t] [-l LABELS] [-o output] [-d] input

+positional arguments:
+  input                 name of binary file (must have even length)

 options:
   -h, --help            show this help message and exit
-  -n, --ignore-interrupts
-                        treat the interrupt vector area as normal code
   -a, --hide-addresses  hide addresses and operands in disassembly
   -u, --no-unused       don't add the _UNUSED suffix for unused functions
+  -t, --no-auto-labels  don't generate local label names
+  -l LABELS, --labels LABELS
+                        path to a labels file
   -o output, --output output
                         name of output file (default = 'disas.asm')
   -d, --debug           enable debug logs